-The Physics Department allows Ph.D. students near completion to "walk through Commencement.
+The Physics Department allows Ph.D. students near completion to "walk through" Commencement.
 This means that you may participate in the Commencement ceremonies if you plant to complete all the requirements for your degree the quarter following the commencement ceremony.
-To be eligible to walk through you must submit the walk-through petition, available here http://registrar.stanford.edu/pdf/walkthrough.pdf to the Student Services Officer at least two weeks prior to the commencement ceremony date in June.
+To be eligible to walk through you must submit the walk-through petition, available here http://registrar.stanford.edu/pdf/walkthrough.pdf to Maria Frank at least two weeks prior to the commencement ceremony date in June.